boucher30/Senior-Project19/README.md

 Node API (Back End)
 - use nodemon to run
 1) run : nodemon server.js
+(if no nodemon, use npm start. will not auto restart though)

 DATABASE
   - SQL FOLDER
     1) run ccv4

     2) run RUNMETOFILL.sql